 Legato for VS Code

-The Legato Plugin for VS Code puts tools into your hands to ease the learning curve
+The Legato Plugin for VS Code puts tools into your hands to accelerate the development workflow

 and provide a visual map of how all the system pieces are put together for building the Legato runtime environment.

 The Legato team is proud to announce the next generation of an Integrated Development Environment (IDE) to develop Legato Systems, Apps and Components.

 The plugin provides simple to use tools hooked up to a well known IDE that incorporates the Legato workflows and convenient tools

 to let you develop and troubleshoot Legato.